TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 </div>

 Every row is the response of a customer, `cust_id`, who owns a contract-base `product` available in different flavors: "basic", "advanced" or "premium".
 There are three different `type`s of customers: "existing", "new" and "reactivate".
 Our dependent variable is the customer satisfaction score, `csat`, which ranges from '1 = Very unsatisfied' to '5 = Very satisfied'.
 The independent variables are ratings on the same scale concerning the following touchpoints: "postal", "phone", "email", "website" and "shop".
-We've dropped all other variables, but interested reader can find both datasets well documented in the 'dplyover' package ([`?csat`](https://rdrr.io/pkg/dplyover/man/csat.html), [`?csatraw`](https://rdrr.io/pkg/dplyover/man/csatraw.html)).
+We've dropped all other variables, but interested readers can find both datasets well documented in the 'dplyover' package ([`?csat`](https://rdrr.io/pkg/dplyover/man/csat.html), [`?csatraw`](https://rdrr.io/pkg/dplyover/man/csatraw.html)).

 ## Fundamentals